-You can’t copyright what’s called scenes a faire.
-This French phrase refers to the elements that are needed in order to realize a specific idea.
+You can’t copyright what’s called scenes a fair.
+This French phrase refers to the elements that are needed to realize a specific idea.

 A racing game, for example, needs race cars, tracks, drivers, steering wheels, speedometers, etc. Those elements cannot be copyrighted, because a racing game cannot exist without them.

 A planetary exploration game needs spaceships, aliens, planets, and space suits.
 You can’t copyright those, either.

 It’s the same with castles, dragons, wizards, potions, etc. In general, you can’t copyright them.

 If you build a six-spire castle, stable on the east wing, alchemy tower on the west wing, kitchen on the south wing, name it Crachwall Castle, and paint the whole thing blue and write a story around the castle for your game…only to see an identical Crachwall Castle pop up in a dungeon explorer game that comes out after your game, you could potentially file a lawsuit.

 If another blue castle shows up, you don’t have a lawsuit.